pgjdbc/pgjdbc/docs/documentation/head/connect.md

 To support simple connection fail-over it is possible to define multiple endpoints (host and port pairs) in the connection url separated by commas.
-The driver will try to once connect to each of them in order until the connection succeeds.
+The driver will try once to connect to each of them in order until the connection succeeds.
-If none succeed, a normal connection exception is thrown.
+If none succeeds a normal connection exception is thrown.

 The syntax for the connection url is: